IremSl/itsc_autonomous/Weekly Assignment-1/README.md

 ### 3. Matrix Manipulation Library

 A C++ library that performs various operations on matrices, including addition, subtraction, multiplication, inversion, and more.

-Key Features:
+#### Key Features:

-    Matrix creation from default values or 2D arrays.
+   - Matrix creation from default values or 2D arrays.
-    Operations like addition, subtraction, multiplication, transposition, and inversion.
+   - Operations like addition, subtraction, multiplication, transposition, and inversion.
-    Methods for calculating the determinant and trace of matrices.
+   -Methods for calculating the determinant and trace of matrices.
-    Static methods to create special matrices (zero, identity, ones).
+   - Static methods to create special matrices (zero, identity, ones).
-    Support for dot product, magnitude, and matrix printing.
+   -Support for dot product, magnitude, and matrix printing.

 #### Example Usage:

 ```cpp
 #include "matrix.h"